top of page

 Before your next interview, take a few minutes to think about these questions:

-Write down your thoughts and look at them before your interview to reinforce your mindset and build your confidence.
+Write down your thoughts and review them before your interview to reinforce your mindset and build your confidence.

 Your mindset is the quiet force behind every strong interview.
 It shapes how you handle pressure, how you respond when things don’t go as planned, and how you connect with the people in front of you.
 You don’t need to be perfect.
 You need to be prepared, aware, and real.